VedantMadane/vedantmadane.github.io/_posts/2021-06-14-recurrent-neural-networks.md

 ---
 layout: post
 title: What are Recurrent Neural Networks?
-subtitle: Read if you are hearing about RNNs for the first time
+subtitle: Set started with an understanding of RNNs and where you could use them
 ---

 # What are RNNs?